International Code: FBLU069

 Corporate Reporting and Analysis - 20 credits

-This module builds on the existing financial accounting knowledge of students.
+This module builds on your existing financial accounting knowledge.
 The module focuses primarily on the preparation and analysis of published financial statements by public limited companies.
-It aims to introduce students to some of the key International Financial Reporting Standards (IFRS’s).
-Enabling them to develop the knowledge and skills necessary to understand and apply a number of IFRS’s and accounting theory in the preparation of the published financial statements of entities, including a simple group.
-Students will also develop the skills necessary to critically analyse and interpret these financial statements and become aware of their limitations.
+It aims to introduce you to some of the key International Financial Reporting Standards (IFRS), enabling you to develop the knowledge and skills necessary to understand and apply a number of IFRS and accounting theories in the preparation of the published financial statements of entities, including a simple group.
+You will also develop the skills necessary to critically analyse and interpret these financial statements and an awareness of their limitations.

 Financial Technology - 20 credits

 The aim of this module is to provide a rigorous introduction to Financial Technology (FinTech).
 The module reviews the history and development of FinTech and discusses how FinTech is transforming financial institutions and the finance and business sectors more broadly.
-The module provides an overview of the application of innovative technologies within finance such as big data and analytics, AI and machine learning, cloud computing, blockchain, and mobile banking.
-The module also discusses alternative finance such as cryptocurrencies, peer to peer lending and crowdfunding.
+The module provides an overview of the application of innovative technologies within finance such as big data and analytics, artificial intelligence (AI) and machine learning, cloud computing, blockchain, and mobile banking.
+The module also discusses alternative finance such as cryptocurrencies, peer-to-peer lending and crowdfunding.
 In addition, regulation and governance of Fintech and some specific industry applications are examined and evaluated.

 The below modules, studied over the final two semesters of the course, provide the opportunity for a deeper insight into specialist areas of importance for finance.
 These areas can include derivatives, risk management, and the importance of appropriate corporate governance within the financial sector.
-You will also be expected to conduct a Project in Finance, which will focus on a contemporary financial topic of interest to you.
-All modules on this course are mandatory.
+You will also be expected to conduct a project in finance, which will focus on a contemporary financial topic of interest to you.

 Business Strategy - 15 credits